 “There is still plenty of time to select the colors and personal touches that will make this home uniquely yours,” says Everton.

-The location is connected to the waterfront via a pathway through Overlook Park, one of the four parks at San Juan Passage.
+All homes along Cutter Drive are connected to the waterfront via a pathway through Overlook Park, one of the four parks at San Juan Passage.
 At the water’s edge, homeowners can access the Guemes Channel Trail, which currently follows the shoreline for approximately 1.5 miles toward downtown Anacortes.